 Open Engagement Chicago 2017

 The next important point in the history of the Open Engagement Conference was the year 2017 marked by Open Engagement Chicago.
-The amount of attendees has risen significantly since the first event in 2007, as Open Engagement 2017 was well recognized on a national level by numerous creators, authors from essay writer service, and, of course, social activists.
+The amount of attendees has risen significantly since the first event in 2007, as Open Engagement 2017 was well recognized on a national level by numerous creators, authors from writing services, and, of course, social activists.

 Many people from all parts of the country and the world became a part of the community at the arts presenters conference 2017.
 The presenters collaborated on the topic of JUSTICE as a continuation of the previous year’s POWER.